-- Materiality – define what’s material as well as what might cause adverse material impact
+- Materiality – Define what’s material as well as what might cause an adverse material impact

-- Solicitation – it deals with the seller looking for another buyer.
+- Solicitation – Deals with the seller looking for another buyer.
 A ‘no-shop’ sub clause restricts a seller from seeking another buyer.
-It will be beneficial onto the buyer of the commercial shop as there’s no worry for outbidding other potential acquirers.
-A ‘go-shop’ sub clause will be the one that allows a seller in actively looking for a better bid compared to the current one.
+It will be beneficial to the buyer of the commercial shop as there’s no worry about outbidding other potential acquirers.
+A ‘go-shop’ sub clause will be the one that allows a seller is actively looking for a better bid compared to the current one.
 It’s often used when a seller isn’t getting a good price or the desired price.
 Its inclusion isn’t great from the side of the buyer.

 You must read: Key Provisions Of Agreement To Sell A Commercial Shop In UAE

 Although an agreement to sell a UAE commercial shop has its foundations laid with the representations and warranties, an indemnification clause will give it some more strength.
 If the seller fails in disclosing any liability of the commercial shop or somehow chose to conceal it, a seller can pay the buyer or acquirer a huge amount of money.
 Indemnification provisions that are often negotiated extensively are as follows: